 An average male Belgian Malinois weighs 60 to 80 pounds and stands 24 to 26 inches tall at the shoulder.
 Females are slightly smaller: 40 to 60 pounds, standing 22 to 24 inches tall.

 While they often work as drug or bomb-sniffing dogs, Belgian Malinois are friendly home companions, provided that their owners are prepare to train them properly.

-Malinois have high energy needs and should be given plenty of opportunity to run, hike and play.
+Malinois have high energy needs and should be given plenty of opportunity to run, hike, and play.
 This breed is a good fit for an active owner who is willing to bring his furry friend to the park or hiking trail.
-A sedentary owner, or one who works long hours would do best to find a different breed, as a Malinois can get bored and frustrated.
+A sedentary owner, or one who works long hours, would do best to find a different breed, because a Malinois can get bored and frustrated.

-Special care should be taken to socialize Malinois puppies with humans and other animals; otherwise they can develop aloof, nervous personalities.
-A poorly trained Malinois may become aggressive.
-He’s powerful and alert and can be quick to respond to perceived threats.
+Special care should be taken to socialize Malinois puppies with humans and other animals; otherwise, like any dog, they can develop trust issues or become wary of others.
+A poorly trained Malinois might become aggressive.
+He's powerful and alert and can be quick to respond to perceived threats.
 An adult dog who has not been socialized with children should be introduced slowly, with proper supervision.

-Progressive retinal atrophy causes blindness.
+Malinois are also prone to progressive retinal atrophy which causes blindness.
 The disease is genetic and avoided by choosing a breeder who does not breed dogs with this condition.
-Ask to see certifications from a veterinary opthamologist.
+Ask to see certifications from a veterinary ophthalmologist.